 Why is Dustin referred to as Mr. Zen?
 It’s not just because of his love of Buddha Bowls.
 Watten knows that maintaining a healthy body is only half of the equation: “ I started meditating six years ago playing in the stressful environment of Brazil, it helped create more space in between stimulus and response.
-Two years later I came across the ancient philosophy of stoicism and have enjoyed connecting lessons from the ancient Stoics and present day athletes and how we can have more clarity, more tranquility and less anxiety from their writings.”
-Watten often reflects on his favorite quote about the power of mindfulness from Viktor Frankl.

 “Between stimulus and response there is a space.

 In that space is our power to choose our response.

 In our response lies our growth and our freedom.”

 “It’s about creating space.
 There’s so much outside of us that we can’t control but what we can control is creating space through a meditation practice so we can navigate difficult situations and respond with clarity and confidence, time and time again.”